-There was an interesting remark made by an investor on this week’s ResTech online conference.
-Essentially the point made was that online sample (and it’s various technologies and companies) are really a sub-industry under AdTech in his eyes.
-As a 20+ year industry vet, I always viewed online sample as a distant cousin to AdTech, but not necessarily a sub-industry that way.
+A participant made an interesting remark made on this week’s ResTech online conference.
+Paraphrasing, he said that online sample (and the various technologies and companies) are actually a sub-industry under AdTech.
+As a 20+ year industry vet, I always viewed online sample as a distant cousin to AdTech, but not necessarily a sub-industry.
 I view online sample as part of the Insights ecosystem.

 The massive infusion of PE and VC capital into online sample over the years has reshaped the online sample world into one that looks very much like AdTech.
-That has come with real benefits to be sure (i.e. efficiency, feasibility, etc.).
+That has come with tangible benefits (i.e., efficiency, feasibility, etc.).
 But it also had some consequences.
-Your orientation on where the Ad Tech or Insights construct implies many things about how you view data collection.
+Your orientation on whether our industry is Ad Tech or Insights implies many things about how you view data collection.

-“AdTech” refers to the massive technology ecosystem that drives digital advertising clicks and impressions.
-It’s comprised of a robust mix of high-demand and low-traffic websites that sell their online ad inventory to advertisers.
+“AdTech” is a massive technology ecosystem that drives digital advertising clicks and impressions—comprised of a robust mix of high-demand and low-traffic websites that sell their online ad inventory to advertisers.
 Clients often compete in auctions for prime (and subprime) placement.
-Because of its level of automation, AdTech has been plagued by fake websites and manufactured clicks that capture billions of the aggregate ad spend dollars.
-Even the largest firms Google, Facebook, and others have been repeatedly targeted this way.
+Because of the level of automation, AdTech has been plagued by fake websites and manufactured clicks that capture billions of the aggregate ad spend dollars.
+Even the most prominent firms Google, Facebook, and others, have been repeatedly targeted.

-Despite all of this, the ROI from this ecosystem clearly is there to absorb the constant loss of dollars due to fraud.
-The ads are ultimately designed to generate a sale which volumes of manufactured clicks won’t produce.
-This ROI, combined with the efficiency gains, cost effectiveness and performance management, made this an explosive growth sector that completely reshaped advertising.
+The ROI from the AdTech ecosystem absorbs the constant revenue loss.
+Ads are designed to generate a sale which volumes of manufactured clicks won’t produce.
+This ROI, combined with the efficiency gains, cost-effectiveness and performance management, made this an explosive growth sector that completely reshaped advertising.

 Market Researchers don’t usually set their online sample budgets based on how many survey clicks they get on a project.
 They pay for a CPI (Cost per interview).
-This assumes industry-wise a completed survey filled out by a properly targeted and qualified person in an honest and thoughtful way.
-The ROI is solely based on the quality of the data and insights it enables.
-The data is all that matters.
+This assumes that a completed survey, filled out by a properly targeted and qualified person honestly and thoughtfully.
+The ROI is based on the quality of the data and insights, and the data is all that matters.